 Will I need to write an admission essay to be admitted to the program?

 The Rawls College does not require an essay for admission, but there is an essay requirement on the Graduate School application.

 Texas Tech and the Rawls College have world-class faculty teaching in the Data Science program.
 Take a look at some of our exceptional faculty members: Fred Davis, Ph.D.
 Dr. Davis is the most cited scientist in the information systems field to date, with over 94,000 Google Scholar citations.
 To put that in perspective, Stephen Hawking has just over 100,000 citations.
 Additionally, Dr. Davis' research is continually progressing.
 With over 50,000 in the last five years (compared to 30,000 by Stephen Hawking), he is leading the information systems field.

 Glenn Browne, Ph.D.
 Glenn Browne is the senior editor at the Journal of the Association of Information Systems.
 He is a visiting scholar at the University of Mannheim Business School in Germany, as well as the Bordeaux Business School in France.
 In May 2016, he sat as conference chair for the special interest group at the Systems Analysis and Design Symposium.
 Browne has won the 2009 Association for Information Systems Best Paper Award, and was awarded one of the top five information systems publications worldwide.
 At the Rawls College, Browne will serve as your instructor for Decision Theory and Business Analytics.
 To learn more about faculty at the Rawls College, please visit our website.

-- What sorts of career placement services are available?The Rawls Career Management Center offers an amazing range of services to help students find employment.
+The Rawls Career Management Center (CMC) offers an amazing range of services to help students find employment.
 The CMC helps with everything from hosting career fairs to reviewing LinkedIn profiles to hosting etiquette diners and offering mock interviews.